Borgring: Name

-The name Borrering has therefore been used several times since 1992, e.g. in 2009, 2010 and 2011.
+The name Borrering has been used several times in recent studies, e.g. in 1992 and in 2009, 2010 and 2011.

 The primary name of Borrering has been recorded by The Department of Nordic Research (Nordisk Forskningsinstitut) at University of Copenhagen, although the department only records instances found on maps and in land registers while ignoring literature and other institutes.
 Therefore, the versions of the name used by Sophus Müller, Trap Danmark, during the excavations led by Thorkild Ramskou in 1971–72, in the National Museum registry and Harald Andersen are not mentioned.
 The department has not registered usage of the recent past.
-This means that the recordings of The Department of Nordic Research as for now is of limited usability as a source to naming convention and usage concerning Borrering over the years - including the recent years.
+This means to suppose that the recordings of The Department of Nordic Research as for now is of limited usability as a source to naming convention and usage concerning Borrering over the years - including the recent years.